 While higher-order correlations certainly exist, this at least allows us to consider independence of these principal components as a first-order approximation.
 In this picture, the posterior corresponds to an ellipsoidal distribution with principal axes given by the eigenvectors $\mathsf{u}_i$.

 As such, if $\lambda_i$ is smaller, then the posterior is more constrained along the axis $\mathsf{u}_i$, while it is less constrained if $\lambda_i$ is larger, with the vectors with largest eigenvalues having the greatest contribution to the uncertainty of the parameters.
-Conversely, the eigenvectors with lowest eigenvalues may gives us insight in the way our model is well-constrained within the posterior beyond the marginalised uncertainties of single parameters.
+Conversely, the eigenvectors with lowest eigenvalues may give us insight in the way our model is well-constrained within the posterior beyond the marginalised uncertainties of single parameters.

 We note that if two or more eigenvalues are equal, their corresponding eigenvectors are not uniquely determined.
 Such a set of components then forms a subspace of the full parameter space in which the posterior distribution is spherical.
 This is relevant for intermediate eigenvectors with eigenvalues close to unity, which may not be determined with much certainty.